WombatControl/rotorhazard-obs/README.md

 * There must be two sets of sources:
     * Each Pilot station must have a *browser* source named "Pilot1", "Pilot2", up to the number of pilots you will be racing consecutively.
-    * Each video receiver must have its own source as well, nameb "VRX1," "VRX2," etc. These sources can be anything - if you are using a USB-OTG device they can be video devices sources, streams, etc. They can also be placeholders like images or text sources.
+    * Each video receiver must have its own source as well, named "VRX1," "VRX2," etc. These sources can be anything - if you are using a USB-OTG device they can be video devices sources, streams, etc. They can also be placeholders like images or text sources.
+You should have one for each node you are using in the race.
     * These sources can be grouped or arranged however you want.

 * The script does not change the arrangement of sources, so it is up to you to design the view for your race as you want.